Author

 For non-edible products, such as medicines or cosmetics, the implications of using them past their expiration date could differ.
 While they might not be harmful, their effectiveness could be reduced.

 It’s always advisable to ask your healthcare provider before using expired medications.
 For cosmetics, signs of spoilage, such as color, texture, or smell changes, should be closely monitored.
+Cosmetic products that contain active ingredients such as retinoids or acids may lose effectiveness rapidly once expired, even if they appear visually normal.
+This makes checking the PAO (Period After Opening) symbol equally important.

 The manufacture date and the expiry date are distinct indicators that communicate different aspects of a product’s lifecycle: